 Aspiring data scientists require more formal education than their cyber security counterparts.
 They must have a bachelor’s as well as a master’s degree in Data Science.

-The Significance and Uses of Cyber Security
+The Significance and Uses of Cybersecurity

 • Data Security: Vast amounts of organizational data are stored and accessible online, making the information vulnerable to many threats.
-Implementing the best cyber security practices ensures that sensitive and confidential organizational data remains safe and protected.
+Implementing the best cyber security practices ensures that sensitive and confidential organizational data remains protected.

-• Cyberattack Loss Mitigation: According to Cybercrime Magazine, global cybercrime costs will grow by 15 percent annually between the period of 2020 and 2025, reaching $10.5 trillion by 2025, an increase from $3 trillion USD in 2015!
+• Cyberattack Loss Mitigation: According to Cybercrime Magazine, global cybercrime costs will grow by 15 percent annually between 2020 and 2025, reaching $10.5 trillion by 2025, an increase from $3 trillion USD in 2015!
 This alarming figure, and similar data, lead to customers losing their trust and businesses losing their reputation.
 However, robust and effective cyber security measures coupled with strong network security are the only way to mitigate these losses.
 That's why organizations worldwide hire more security experts at more significant salaries.

 • Digitization Support: Digitization has brought almost every customer online, which means anyone could theoretically access it.
 As a result, cyber security has become a greater priority for many businesses and organizations.
 Unfortunately, it's a tradeoff; companies have brought in digitization to make their customers' lives easier but have increased the risk of privacy loss.
 This situation has further boosted the need for better cyber security.